PROJECTS

 • Harvesting of gizzard shad has been an important factor in the water quality improvements, with more than one million pounds of shad removed annually.
 Since 1993, the shad removal equates to more than 250,000 pounds of phosphorus removed.

-• Operation of the Lake Apopka Marsh Flow-way since 2003 has resulted in 30% of the lake’s water volume having been filtered annually, to remove suspended solids, algae and associated nutrients.
-Since operation began in 2003, a total of 67,320 tons of total suspended solids, 1,230 tons of total nitrogen, and 31.4 tons of total phosphorus have been removed from the lake.
+• Operation of the Lake Apopka Marsh Flow-Way since 2003 has resulted in 30% of the lake’s water volume having been filtered annually, to remove suspended solids, algae and associated nutrients.
+Since operation began in 2003, more than 70,000 tons of total suspended solids, and 36 tons of total phosphorus have been removed from the lake.
+In summer 2024, the District will contract out work to slip line several pipes within the Marsh Flow-Way to extend the functional capacity and structural integrity of the system.

 • As part of annual operations and maintenance, the District is implementing a series of projects to improve and maintain Lake Apopka.
-These projects include repairing Lake Apopka Wildlife Drive levees, regrading several miles of the Loop Trail, paving the northernmost segment of Wildlife Drive, refurbishing the Duda pump station, stabilizing the Apopka-Beauclair Canal and raising 2.2 miles of levees and roadways along Conrad and Hooper Farm roads.
-These projects will be completed by fall 2024.
+These projects, which will be completed by fall 2024, include;

 • The District is implementing a series of infrastructure improvements on the Lake Apopka North Shore that will allow more water storage, increase water management flexibility and reduce nutrient inputs to Lake Apopka.